-The principles of clinical governance apply to all who provide or manage healthcare services and should be a core concern of and embedded in, any organisation working in these areas.
+The principles of clinical governance apply to all who provide or manage healthcare services and achieving effective clinical governance should be a priority for any organisation working in healthcare.

 The PCSE clinical governance team

-The PCSE clinical governance team is made up of doctors and nurses, and is responsible for:
+The PCSE clinical governance team is made up of experienced clinicians, and is responsible for:

 Please let us know how useful you find this information by clicking an icon below.